liang452/CS180Project5/README.md

 - The customer class first lists out all past purchases in one line, then all cart items in one line

 ## Who Submitted What
-Ashish - Submitted Report on Brightspace.
+Mrigas - Submitted Report on Brightspace.
 Ruiwen - Submitted cod on Vocareum